 - One of their instructional labs is the Veterinary Applied Laparoscopic Training (VALT) Laboratory

 The following includes literature or other information cited above or which is relevant to the issue of humane education at veterinary medical schools in general.
 The titles are linked either to a publicly available copy of the document or to a digital object identifier.
-In the latter case, information is provided about how to obtain a copy from other sources or from HEVM if to be used only for educational purposes.

 - Animalearn U.S. Veterinary Medical Schools Offering Alternatives